 Films — Animation

-The sequel to Disney's Peter Pan replaced the tick-tocking crocodile with a giant orange octopus which made popping noises.
+- The sequel to Disney's Peter Pan replaced the tick-tocking crocodile with a giant orange octopus which made popping noises with his tentacles.

 Films — Live Action